microsoft/chat-copilot/webapp/README.md

     > **Warning**: (from the developers of mkcert) the rootCA-key.pem file that mkcert automatically generates gives complete power to intercept secure requests from your machine.
 Do not share it.

-### Step 2: Configuring Copilot Chat to use the certificate
+### Step 2: Configuring Q-Pilot Chat to use the certificate

 1. In the webapp `.env` file, uncomment the following lines and populate with your respective certificate and key files generated in the step above.
     ```